-The Company did not pay any returns of capital in 2020 or 2019.

-- E. Within the limitations of (C) above, there are no other restrictions placed on the portion of the Company profits that may be paid as ordinary dividends to the stockholder. - F. There were no restrictions placed on the Company's surplus, including for whom the surplus is being held. - G. The Company had no advances to surplus not repaid. - H. The Company did not hold any stock for any special purposes at December 31, 2020 or 2019. - I. There were no changes in the balances of special surplus funds from the prior year. - J. At December 31, 2020 and 2019, , there were no unassigned funds that was represented or reduced by unrealized gains and losses. - K. The Company has not issued any surplus notes or debentures or similar obligations at December 31, 2020 or 2019. - L. The Company did not participate in any quasi-reorganizations during the statement year. - M. The Company did not participate in any quasi-reorganizations in the past 10 years.
+- D. The Company did not pay any dividends in 2021 or 2020. - E. Within the limitations of (C) above, there are no other restrictions placed on the portion of the Company profits that may be paid as ordinary dividends to stockholders. - F. There were no restrictions placed on the Company's surplus, including for whom the surplus is being held. - G. The Company had no advances to surplus not repaid. - H. The Company did not hold any stock for any special purposes at December 31, 2021 or 2020. - I. There were no changes in the balances of special surplus funds from the prior year. - J. At December 31, 2021, there were no unassigned funds that were represented or reduced by unrealized gains and losses. - K. The Company has not issued any surplus notes or debentures or similar obligations at December 31, 2021 or 2020. - L. The Company did not participate in any quasi-reorganizations during the statement year. - M. The Company did not participate in any quasi-reorganizations in the past 10 years.